 Kranz appointed three flight controllers as his key lieutenants.
-Aldrich was put in charge of assembling the master checklist for powering the command module and other re-entry procedures.
+Aldrich was put in charge of assembling the master checklist for the re-entry procedures.
 A lunar module controller, William Peters, was ordered to make sure the Aquarius lasted long enough to get the crew close to Earth.
-And Aaron was put in charge of devising how electrical and other life support systems would be used so that as the crew turned on the command module again prior to re-entry, they’d be able to get it up and running and complete the descent through the Earth’s atmosphere before the batteries were exhausted.
+And Aaron was put in charge of devising how electrical and other life support systems would be used so that, as the crew turned on the command module again prior to re-entry, they’d be able to get it up and running and complete their descent through the Earth’s atmosphere before the batteries were exhausted.

 Aaron’s main problem was that, as with the Aquarius, powering up the command module was a complex procedure, made even more difficult by the fact that, unlike the lunar module, the Odyssey was never supposed to be powered down at any point during the mission.
 “The only power-up sequence we knew was the one that started two days before launch,” Aaron remembers.
 But judging by what was left in the Odyssey’s batteries, “we had just a couple of hours at full power,” he says.